 - Have periodic eye exams (every 2-3 years for healthy patients under 50, yearly for patients over 50 or those with known health risk factors).

-- Know your family's history for any eye problems.
+- Know your family's history of any eye problems.

 - Follow a healthy lifestyle.
-Do you buy eye care products online, if you are not sure of its effects on your body.
+Do you buy eye care products online, if you are not sure of their effects on your body?
 However, if you are a regular user, you can get them from an online pharmacy or drugstore.